To quote Charlie Brown, Sigh!

 - Where are these people most likely to be found?

-Once you ascertain the answers to the above questions, you will then be able to develop a strategy to target your time, effort and resources in the right direction; and no longer invest in the useless practice of metaphorically trying to sell ice to Eskimos in winter.
+Once you ascertain the answers to the above questions, they can help you to develop a strategy where you can focus your time, effort, and resources in the right direction; and no longer invest in the useless practice of metaphorically trying to sell ice to Inuits in winter.